Data-Visualization-Intro/4-D3-scatterplot/readme.md

 We'll see these changes to our selection object in three ways:

 - our selection object is updated to contain any overlap between existing DOM elements and data points
-- an `_enter` key is added that lists any data points that don't already have an element rendered
+- an `_enter` key is added that lists any data points that don't already have an element rendered (365 here)
-- an `_exit` key is added that lists any data points that are already rendered but aren't in the provided dataset
+- an `_exit` key is added that lists any data points that are already rendered but aren't in the provided dataset (0 here)

 ![venn diagram](samples/venn.png)